 The public relations industry is undergoing a transformative phase, marked by the emergence of new PR trends and forecasts.
 While these changes may seem insignificant to those outside the sector, they pose significant challenges to PR practitioners.
-Whether you’re handling PR for your company, working at an agency, or operating as an independent PR professional, it is crucial to adapt to these changes.
+Whether you’re handling PR for your company, or working at an agency it is crucial to adapt to these changes.
 Failing to keep up with the dynamic nature of the field can hinder your effectiveness.
-Both agencies and clients need to adjust their strategies to ensure that these changes work in their favor, enhancing their publicity efforts.
+Both agencies and clients must adjust their strategies to ensure these changes work in their favor, enhancing their publicity efforts.

-Let’s delve into these changes, explore their causes, and discuss the PR industry trends and forecasts to expect in 2023 as a consequence.
+Let’s explore these changes and discuss the PR industry trends and forecasts to expect in the future.

 What are the changes happening in the PR industry?

 Internally, the industry is witnessing a proliferation of small agencies across various locations.
-These boutiques or agencies with a small number of employees are primarily focused on local market PR.
+These boutiques or agencies with few employees are focused on local market PR.
 They compete with established players in the industry by offering lower prices, resulting in the rise of low-cost PR services.
-While this trend may seem beneficial, it’s important to remember that cheaper services may compromise the quality of work, potentially impacting the overall reputation of the PR industry.
+While this trend may seem beneficial, it’s important to remember that cheaper services may compromise the quality of work.
+This potentially impacts the overall reputation of the PR industry.

 Externally, the media landscape has also evolved.
 The economic recession and declining demand for print news have led to significant downsizing in newsrooms across media outlets.
 Consequently, the media has shifted its focus online, seeking stories from digital platforms.
 However, the reduced workforce in newsrooms makes it challenging for them to keep up with the demand for content.
 This evolving media ecosystem has forced PR firms to adapt and find ways to provide news stories to the media.
-While this presents an opportunity, it also poses a challenge for PR professionals to filter out the noise and ensure the dissemination of authentic news.
+It poses a challenge for PR professionals to filter out the noise and ensure the dissemination of authentic news.

 What factors are driving these changes?